Whey vs Casein Price Per Gram of Protein: Which Is Cheaper?

-Both come from milk, but they behave differently in your body.
+Both come from milk, but your body digests them differently.
 Whey absorbs fast—great after a workout.
 Casein absorbs slowly—great before bed.
-The question is: which stretches your protein budget further?
+Which one costs less per gram of protein?

 So Which Is Cheaper?